-The NIS Student Support Team provides support for children of determination (special needs).
-The team ensures that the academic, social, emotional and behavioral needs of students are being met.
+The Inclusion Department provides support for children of determination (additional learning needs).
+Team members ensure that the academic, social, emotional and behavioral needs of all our children are being met.

 The Student Support Team provides specialist support to students in various ways: